yvoronoy/restore.sh/README.md

-# Magento Support Restore Script
+# Magento Support Restore Tool
 ~/bin/restore.sh

 This script is designed to be run from folder with Magento dumps.